Non-Stationary Wireless Channel Modeling Approach Based on Extreme Value Theory for Ultra-Reliable Communications: Background

 \subsection{Extreme Value Theory for Stationary Sequences}

 EVT provides a robust framework for analyzing the statistics of extreme events happening rarely through modeling the probabilistic distribution of the values exceeding a given threshold by using the GPD.
-According to the EVT, if $\{x_1,...,x_N\}$ is an independent and identically distributed stationary sequence, where $x_{i}$ denotes the $i^{th}$ received power for $i \in \{1,...,N\}$, then, the tail distribution of the power sequence, i.e., the probabilistic distribution of the power values exceeding a given threshold $u$, can be expressed as
+Assume that $\{x_1,...,x_N\}$ is an independent and identically distributed stationary sequence, where $x_{i}$ denotes the $i^{th}$ received power for $i \in \{1,...,N\}$.
+Then, according to the EVT, the tail distribution of the power sequence, i.e., the probabilistic distribution of the power values exceeding a given threshold $u$, can be expressed as

 where $y$ is a non-negative value denoting the exceedance below threshold $u$, i.e., ($y=u-X$), $X$ denotes any $x_i$ below threshold $u$; $G_{u}(y)$ is in the form of the GPD; and $\xi$ and $\tilde{\sigma}_{u}=\sigma+\xi(u-\mu)$ are shape and scale parameters of the GPD, respectively.
 Here, $\mu$ and $\sigma$ are the location and scale parameters of the generalized extreme value (GEV) distribution fitted to the CDF of $m_N = min \{ x_1,...,x_N\}$, respectively \cite[Theorem~1]{Mehrnia2020}, \cite{evt_11}.